Kierandoolan/The-FitFuel-Depot/TESTING.md

 ### 404 Error page not showing"

-I was finding it hard to upload all my error pages and kept getting a "internal error"
+I was finding it hard to upload all my error pages and kept getting a "Internal Server Error"

+### Lines to long

+I was fixing the python code due to errors with testing.
+Once i was done i tried to runserver and alot of the code was broken.
+I couldnt figure out for a while what was causing all the problems.
+I thought it would be better if i kept these lines as they were for the sakes of the project being done in time.